shopware/docs/products/community-edition.md

 ## Running Shopware

-There are several opportunities to run Shopware in general, which are explained in the [installation overview](../guides/installation/README.md) section.
-Inside that section, you will also find the [system requirements](../guides/installation/requirements.md) needed for running Shopware as a PHP application built upon Symfony.
+In general, there are several options to run Shopware, as explained in the [Installation](../guides/installation/README.md) section.
+Also, find the [system requirements](../guides/installation/requirements.md) needed for running Shopware as a PHP application built upon Symfony.

 ## Platform components